Officials in Rochester, N.Y., tried to withhold information about Daniel Prude’s death, documents show

 Singletary wrote back about 20 minutes later: “I totally agree.”

 Officials said Prude was experiencing a mental breakdown during his arrest.
 Experts have said Rochester police failed to use long-standing tactics designed to help those in crisis.

 “You’re trying to kill me!”
 Prude says on video after police cover his head with a “spit hood,” meant to protect officers from bodily fluids.
-Officials said Prude claimed he had the coronavirus.
+Officials said Prude claimed he had coronavirus.

 Warren cited the city review — which drew on more than 300 pages of police records and email correspondence — in announcing the dismissal of Singletary, who had said he planned to step down at the end of September.
 Warren also suspended the city’s top lawyer and its spokesperson for 30 days.

 Warren named Simmons as acting interim police chief Monday.
+Simmons and other members of the department’s senior command were demoted last week.

 “This initial look has shown what so many have suspected, that we have a pervasive problem in the Rochester Police Department,” said Warren, a Democrat, in a statement.
 She said officials throughout the city’s government should have taken the case more seriously.